As with every unique culture, each has its own indigenous language. This is ours:

 A service provided in the pre-school area for the nursery and pre-kindergarten children who remain at school after the 12:00 dismissal.
 ED ends at 3:00.

-Annual evaluation instruments to assess the academic program and student performance (grades 2 through 8).
+ERB (Educational Records Bureas) is an annual evaluation instruments to assess the academic program and student performance (grades 2 through 8).

 This special feast honoring Mary the Mother of Jesus under the title of Mater Admirabilis (Mother Most Admirable) is an all-school liturgy.
 A senior who most resembles the qualities of Mater represents her.
 She costumes as Mater in the tableau, and is a part of the opening prayers for the liturgy.